Skip to main content

 Greyhound buses have the most extensive schedules and routes to plan trips around the country.
 For more information, please visit www.greyhound.com

-Megabus is also another bus option in DC, they provide multiple trips per day.
+Megabus is also another bus option in DC.
+They provide multiple trips per day.
 They do not have as many destination options as Greyhound, but they are often a bit cheaper.
 For more information, please visit www.megabus.com

 For direct trips to New York City, the DC2NY bus company provides great fares for $60.00 roundtrip to NY and back to DC.
 For more information, please visit www.dc2ny.com